bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mathews.md

 **George Mathews** was an English mathematician.
 Most of his research was on number theory but he also worked on analysis and geometry.

 ### Mathematical Profile (Excerpt):
-* His mother was Harriet Hannah Ballard, daughter of George Ballard (1784-1865), an under secretary at the Inland Revenue, and his wife Hannah Alcock (died 1851).
-* George and Harriet Mathews were married at St Mary, Islington, on 8 October 1858.
-* The head of the family is the widowed George Ballard, with his daughter Harriet H Mathews and her husband George Mathews, and one month old George Ballard Mathews.
-* George, the subject of this biography, was baptised at St Paul, Canonbury, Islington, on 8 May 1861.
 * He had two younger siblings, Harriet Hannah Mathews and Arthur Mathews, twins born in July 1865 in Canonbury, Islington.
-* In 1866, following the death of George Ballard, the family moved to Herefordshire.
-* There is George Mathews, now described as a landowner, his wife Harriet and their three children, all of whom are at school.
 * In 1872 George Ballard Mathews entered Ludlow Grammar School in Ludlow, Shropshire.
 * After graduating from Ludlow Grammar School Mathews went to University College, London where he studied mathematics taught by Olaus Henrici and also began to study Sanskrit.
 * In fact in 1879 St John's College, Cambridge offered him a senior scholarship in either mathematics or classics, leaving Mathews to make his choice of subjects.